itzg/docker-minecraft-server/README.md

 When `MEMORY` is greater than or equal to 12G, then the Aikar flags will be adjusted according to the article.

-Large page support can also be enabled by adding

-    -e USE_LARGE_PAGES=true

 ### HTTP Proxy

 You may configure the use of an HTTP/HTTPS proxy by passing the proxy's URL via the `PROXY`